-Michael Bernhagen, Director of Community Engagement with Rainbow Hospice Care in Jefferson, WI, is well-acquainted with the American medical system.
-From 1994 to 2003, he worked in business development for one of the Midwest’s largest integrated healthcare delivery systems and multi-specialty group practices.
+Michael Bernhagen is the Director of Community Engagement and Care Partner Relations at Rainbow Hospice Care in Jefferson, Wisconsin.
+From 1994 to 2003, he worked in curative business development for Aurora Health Care (Wisconsin's largest integrated healthcare delivery system) and the Medical College of Wisconsin (a multi-specialty, academic group practice).
 During this decade, his time and energy were spent focusing on things like "physician incentive compensation plans", “revenue growth”, “patient acquisition”, and “referral relationship development”.
 Those priorities changed in late 2003, however, when his mother, Rita, passed away from congestive heart failure and vascular dementia.
-Watching her slow, physical and cognitive decline as well the struggle of his family and her healthcare providers to deal with the process inspired him to join the hospice movement in 2004.
+Watching her slow decline as well the struggle of his family and her healthcare providers to deal with the process inspired him to join the hospice movement in 2004.

 Since then, Michael has been on the road working as a hospice advocate.
 In his present role, he visits with physicians, advanced practice providers, nurses, social workers and administrators in the clinic, hospital, skilled nursing, and assisted living settings to build the depth and breadth of their hospice knowledge.
 In addition, Mike frequently speaks about end-of-life issues at educational conferences (left) and in health care facilities and faith communities.
 Since joining Rainbow in 2007, Bernhagen's work has helped transform Wisconsin's Jefferson County into an "island of excellence" for end-of-life care.
 That is, referrals, admissions, median length of stay, total patient days, and average daily census have all increased significantly, ultimately producing the second highest Medicare hospice utilization rate (62.9%) by county in the Badger State, and allowing for construction of a state of the art inpatient hospice facility and launch of a community-based palliative care program.